westerndigitalcorporation/zonedstorage.io/docs/getting-started/linux.md

 ## Checking a System's Configuration

-A Linux system that has been properly configured for zoned block device support requires the following: a kernel that supports zoned block devices, proper zoned device configuration, and (in some cases) system utliities that provide zoned block device information.
+A Linux system properly configured for zoned block device support has the
+following:

+1. A kernel that supports zoned block devices
+2. Proper zoned device configuration
+3. (in some cases) System utliities that provide zoned block device information.

 ### Write Ordering Control